 "Ah, it seems our young guest has finally awakened!" the voice before the young martial artist called out, the tone like that of a man taking pride in his work.
 Opening his eyes, Ranma looked about, seeing that he did appear to be on a cabin of a boat of some kind.
 Outside the slanted windows, he could barely make out the waves of water splashing about against the sides of the ship.
 He could feel the actual swaying back and forth, the up and down movements in the water and was glad that he wasn't the kind of guy to get seasick.

 Velvet Room?
 Ranma thought, confused, the pain in his mind still washing over him.
 Why was he here?
 Did it have something to do with his father?
 Or was it a different circumstance completely?
+Where even was his pop?
 Nothing at all made sense…

 "My name," The long nose man said, seemingly ignoring Ranma's plight, "is Igor.
 I am delighted to make your acquaintance."

-Ranma could only blink again, though both his eyes and mind were becoming more focused now, but was calming down from the sincere tone of voice that Igor seemed to use.
-Even if the martial artist wasn't the best judge of character, he just couldn't sense any malice coming from the man.
+Ranma could only blink again, confusion still overwhelming him even as focus returned.
+While not exactly the kind of guy to worry or get scared, the pigtailed teen could still feel himself calming down from the sincere tone of voice that Igor seemed to use.
+Even if the martial artist wasn't what he would call the best judge of character, he just couldn't sense any malice coming from the man.
 Still, the young Saotome had enough experiences to know just how deceiving that an appearance could be.

 "This place," Igor continued, his smile still wide, "exists between dream and reality, mind and matter.
-It is a room that those who are chosen can enter.
+It is a room that those who have entered a contract can enter.
 It seems to be that you have quite a fate awaiting you in the near future."
 The man paused, as if to let Ranma absorb his words.
 "Now then, why don't you introduce yourself?"

-"Uh… Ranma… Ranma Saotome..." the young fighter answered, as if a part of him feeling almost compelled to respond to Igor's question despite his confusion.
+"Uh… Ranma… Ranma Saotome..." the young fighter answered, as if a part of him felt almost compelled to respond to Igor's question despite his confusion.
 Just how could this guy know so much about what kind of 'fate' awaited him in the future if he didn't even know his name?
-Even if this old man was there to explain things, there was just too much that was being left vague that in the end just made the young man feel muddled even more.
+It was clear to the martial artist that something was purposely left vague which just made the young man feel muddled even more.

 "R-right…" Ranma responded, unable to help himself from smiling now.
-Though the young man loathed to admitting the possibility of him losing at anything, Ranma did know that there were others who simply out did him by skill and experience alone.
+Though the young man loathed to admitting the possibility of him losing at anything, even he had to admit that there were others who simply out did him by skill and experience alone.
 The thought of someone willing to help him, with no ties or strings attached made him feel a lot more at ease around Igor then before.
+It probably helped that despite the mans frightening appearance, Igor seemed almost eager, perhaps even excited at the prospect of helping the martial artist.

 "Ah!
 I've neglected to introduce my assistant to you!"
 Igor exclaimed, moving a single hand over to the side of the rocking ship, bringing Ranma's attention to a woman that he had, till now, not even noticed.
 She was an older woman, not quite as old as Igor but still clearly an adult, with striking blond hair done up in a bun.
 Glasses bridged her nose, behind them striking golden eyes that seemed to stare into his very soul.
 Clad in a velvet suit that matched the rest of the room around them, she seemed very much like a secretary in every sense of the word.
 "This is Caroline.
 She is a resident of this place, such as myself."

 Caroline nodded at Ranma as she was introduced to him, a professional smile on her face that seemed to be lacking warmth.
 Ranma returned the nod, at least wishing to keep the woman neutral with him for the time being.
-A small hum from Igor brought the martial artists attention back to the older man.
+A small hum from Igor brought the martial artists attention back to the older man, the smile on his face replaced with a small frown.
 "It seems we've taken up as much time as we've can, so we shall attend to our details at a later date.
+I shall leave you with these parting words, though.
+If there is one thing you must do to ensure your success in the future, you must assume responsibility for all actions that you may take.
 Until then, farewell…"

 Wait, what?!
 Was all Ranma was able to think before he could feel his vision start to darken again, the Velvet Room being swallowed up as he blacked out.

 At that Ranma groaned, memories flashing back to what had happened.
-The trip to China with his father, the cursed pools of Jusenkyo, the fact that said curses were now on him and his father.
+The trip to China with his father, the cursed pools of Jusenkyo, the fact that said curses were now on them both.
 It made the now female martial artist clench her teeth, straightening up from her prone position on the floor, trying her best to ignore the feeling of two lumps on her chest that she hadn't had previously.

 Eyes clearing much faster than they had in the Velvet Room, something Ranma was still trying to figure out, the young red-headed woman found herself surrounded by four unfamiliar faces.
 One belonging to an older man about her father's age with dark hair, a small mustache, and a rather dreary look about him, while the other three belonged to young women all about her age, each one sharing features with the man and probably his daughters.